airbnb/HorizonCalendar/README.md

 The `dayItemProvider(_:)` function on `CalendarViewContent` returns a new `CalendarViewContent` instance with the custom day item model provider configured.
 This function takes a single parameter - a provider closure that returns a `CalendarItemModel` for a given `Day`.

-`CalendarItemModel` is a type that abstracts away the creation and configuration of a `UIView`.
+`CalendarItemModel` is a type that abstracts away the creation and configuration of a view displayed in the calendar.
 It's generic over a `ViewRepresentable` type, which can be any type conforming to `CalendarItemViewRepresentable`.
 You can think of `CalendarItemViewRepresentable` as a blueprint for creating and updating instances of a particular type of view to be displayed in the calendar.
 For example, if we want to use a `UILabel` for our custom day view, we'll need to create a type that knows how to create and update that label.
 Here's a simple example:
 ```swift
 import HorizonCalendar